pypa/packaging.python.org/source/tutorials/packaging-projects.rst

       example-package-YOUR-USERNAME-HERE-0.0.1.tar.gz

-The ``tar.gz`` file is a :term:`source archive <Source Archive>` whereas the ``.whl`` file is a :term:`built distribution <Built Distribution>`.
-Newer :ref:`pip` versions preferentially install built distributions, but will fall back to source archives if needed.
-You should always upload a source archive and provide built archives for the platforms your project is compatible with.
+The ``tar.gz`` file is a :term:`source distribution <Source Distribution (or "sdist")>` whereas the ``.whl`` file is a :term:`built distribution <Built Distribution>`.
+Newer :ref:`pip` versions preferentially install built distributions, but will fall back to source distributions if needed.
+You should always upload a source distribution and provide built distributions for the platforms your project is compatible with.
 In this case, our example package is compatible with Python on any platform so only one built distribution is needed.

 Uploading the distribution archives
 -----------------------------------